binaryage/dirac/docs/hacking.md

 Or `lein test-browser` if you want to run just browser tests.

 Please note that browser tests require [latest chromedriver](https://sites.google.com/a/chromium.org/chromedriver/) to be installed.
-Also note that we rsync whole project into `$DWS/_test_stage` and run tests from there.
+Also note that we rsync whole project into `$DWS/.test_stage` and run tests from there.
 Tests could run longer than
 10 minutes on slower machines.
-This allows you to run tests in background and continue hacking on the `$DWS/dirac` working copy.
+This allows you to run tests in background and continue hacking on the `$DWS/dirac` working copy without disrupting the tests.

 ### Running tests via Docker